-Veeam Backup & Replication comes with PowerShell extension — a snap-in to Microsoft Windows PowerShell.
+Veeam Backup & Replication comes with the PowerShell extension — a snap-in to Microsoft Windows PowerShell.
 The Veeam Backup PowerShell snap-in allows you to do almost all operations that are available in the user interface.
 Keep in mind that actions performed with PowerShell have the same force as actions performed via Veeam Backup & Replication: for example, if you delete a job with a PowerShell script, the job will be removed from the Veeam Backup & Replication database, and you will not be able to undo changes.

 Supports Windows PowerShell version 2.0 or later.